Vincent Forge Mansion: History and architectural features

 Built circa 1770, this historic structure is a 2 1/2-story, five-bay by two-bay, stone dwelling with a gable roof and pent.
 It was originally the ironmaster's home and office at an eighteenth-century iron forge.
 The forgemaster, John Young, and his wife, Susanna, lived there with their five children: John, Elizabeth, Susanna, Sarah and George.
 The forge operated from roughly 1760 to 1800.
 The house later became a farmhouse.

 In 1925, the property was sold to the Catholic Church for use as a boy's summer camp.
 The camp closed during the late-1970s.

-The house was added to the National Register of Historic Places in 1985.